-1. INTRODUCTION
+1. Introduction

 In October 2005, the 33rd General Conference of the United Nations Educational, Scientific and Cultural Organization (UNESCO) adopted the Convention on the Protection and Promotion of the Diversity of Cultural Expressions (hereinafter "the UNESCO Convention" or simply "the Convention").
-The Convention's adoption was remarkable in international treaty lawmaking with its almost unanimous acceptance1 and very rapid ratification.2 As of 18 March 2007, the UNESCO Convention has become part of the international legal system and states that have ratified it, are committed to implementing it into their domestic law and policies, understood as both national and external relations affairs.
+The Convention's adoption was remarkable in international treaty lawmaking for its almost unanimous acceptance1 and very rapid ratification.2 As of 18 March 2007, the UNESCO Convention has become part of the international legal system and states that have ratified it are committed to implementing it into their domestic law and policies, understood as both national and external relations affairs.
 This commitment is valid for the European Union (EU) and its Member States, who have become State Parties to the Convention.3

-In most of the debates subsequent to the Convention's adoption and in the body of literature that evolved in parallel, little attention has been paid so far on the internal dimension of the UNESCO Convention, i.e. on the actions that the State Parties need to undertake in order to fulfil their obligations under the Convention and contribute to the attainment of the goal of protecting and promoting cultural diversity.
-The discussion has been predominantly focused on the external dimension of the Convention's impact and above all on its capability to act as a counterbalance to the international trade regime governed by the World Trade Organization (WTO).
-This focus is perfectly understandable as the main driving force in political context behind the adoption of the Convention has been to react to the reality of strong and enforceable international trade rules that treat cultural goods and services as any other tradable items and arguably do not provide sufficient policy space for national regulators to adopt measures in the cultural domain.
-In contrast, the Convention suggests a broad need "to give recognition to the distinctive nature of cultural activities, goods and services as vehicles of identity, values and meaning" and reaffirms "the sovereign rights of States to maintain, adopt and implement policies and measures that they deem appropriate for the protection and promotion of the diversity of cultural expressions on their territory".4
+In most of the debates subsequent to the Convention's adoption and in the body of literature that has evolved in parallel, little attention has been paid so far to the internal dimension of the UNESCO Convention, i.e. to the actions that the State Parties need to undertake in order to fulfil their obligations under the Convention and contribute to the attainment of the goal of protecting and promoting cultural diversity.
+The discussion has predominantly focused on the external dimension of the Convention's impact4 and above all on its capability to act as a counterbalance to the